Why we choose to do what we do?...

 His treatment options were once described to him as "dipping your hand in a box of smarties.
 First you try the red ones, then the yellow, then the oranges ones etc..."
-This was not reflective on his stellar medical team, it was purely and simply fact.
+This was not a reflection on his stellar medical team, it was purely and simply fact.

 CRBF will utilise the vast knowledge and reach of our Board and Executive Committee members, work with government agencies, purpose built cancer institutions, Foundations, cancer organisations and professional bodies, to enhance the team approach required to solve the answers to the questions, currently eluding our most brilliant medical minds.

-The Australasian Sarcoma Study Group (ASSG) was formed in January of 2007 comprising of a group of approximately 70 clinicians, mostly surgeons, with a shared interest in sarcoma.
+The Australia New Zealand Sarcoma Association (ANZSA) - formerly ASSG, was formed in January of 2007 comprising of a group of approximately 70 clinicians, mostly surgeons, with a shared interest in sarcoma.
 From 2009, the University of Melbourne became the administering institution for the ASSG, through Cancer Australia’s support for Cancer Clinical Research Programme.

-Some ten years later, the ASSG mission is to improve outcomes for sarcoma patients and their families through research, patient care, and community awareness by the provision of basic scientific research in the laboratory, clinical trials and bench to bed-side research.
+Well over a decade later, the ANZSA mission is to improve outcomes for sarcoma patients and their families through research, patient care, and community awareness by the provision of basic scientific research in the laboratory, clinical trials and bench to bed-side research.
 This research is very expensive, and is a complex and arduous process.
 This group of highly committed, and brilliant scientific minds, have spent over a decade specialising in a cancer, that has otherwise historically been forgotten.

-We have added the Australasian Sarcoma Study Group list of funding priorities to the CRBF funding objectives for 2018/19, and for an outline of those objectives, please press the button below.
+We have added the Australia New Zealand Sarcoma Association to the CRBF funding objectives for the future.